A Sports Strength & Conditioning Workout To Build Power, Stamina And Strength

 Sets 3 Reps 5 Rest 0sec

 “The fact you can load so much more centrally on a hex bar compared to an Olympic bar means you can go heavy,” says Griffiths.
-“Use a tap and go technique – the weights shouldn’t rest on the floor between reps.
+“Use a tap and go technique—the weights shouldn’t rest on the floor between reps.
 We want to keep the muscles under tension.”

 Stand in the middle of the bar with your feet hip-width apart.
-Reach down and grab the handles of the bar, then sit back and raise your chest and shoulders so you’re looking forwards.
+Reach down and grab the handles of the bar, then sit back and raise your chest and shoulders so you’re looking forward.
 Keep your back flat as you lift the bar by straightening your knees and hips.

 1B Jump squat